Changissnz/selfinterest/README.md

 to too far of an extent, perhaps even a second thought, and the innermost essence of things have to be metaphorically disintegrated and replaced with an essence that can still move forward however.
 The navigation as the wanted effect and the objective of motion as the wanted essence is superior for reaching or meeting checkpoints in experience.
-Meditation, allocated time expired, and supposed wisdoms from this state of cognition are perceived as poetic nonsense fit for circular slumber far removed from the pertinence, so must be distanced from.
+Meditation, allocated time expired, for supposed wisdoms from this state of cognition are perceived as poetic nonsense fit for circular slumber far removed from the pertinence, so must be distanced from.